-Waterfall Trail / Green Trail Loop: One of the newest features of Settlers Cabin Park, the Waterfall Trail has been reconstructed to allow greater access for the whole family.
-It is an easy-to-moderate hike.
-Park at the Waterfall Trail/Off Leash Dog Park parking lot.
+Waterfall Trail / Green Trail Loop: One of the newest features of Settlers Cabin Park, the Waterfall Trail, has been reconstructed to allow greater access for the whole family.
+It is an easy-to-moderate hike which begins at Waterfall Trail/Off Leash Dog Park parking lot.
 The trailhead entrance is located between two stacked stone piles and marked with a sign and green blazes.
 This trail leads to a picturesque natural waterfall nestled in a cool hemlock ravine.
 The trail winds through the woodland, offering views of the valley bottom along the way.
-It descends to the valley bottom, where two stepping-stone crossings lead to the base of the falls.
-Follow the trail back to the lot for a one-mile round trip.
+As the trail begins its decent into the valley, it narrows and you pass through a hemlock grove and descend a set of timber steps.
+As you step up to the split rail fence you will be greeted with your first view of the waterfall.
+Head down the timber and earthen steps to your left and follow the Waterfall Trail sign as you make the final decent to the stream below.
+Follow the trail back to the parking lot for a one-mile round trip.

 Red Trail: Something for the more adventurous.
 Bring a lunch and enjoy an all-day trip.
 Park at the Panhandle Connector lot to access this 7.75-mile, moderate-to-difficult adventure.
 The trailhead marker is underneath the large tree at the corner of the parking lot.
-Take the trail into the woods to a clearing in the utility corridor; follow this down the hill and back into the forest.
-At times, the trail parallels a small stream that cascades over rocks, leading to a pond.
-Go right for better views of the pond and continue the hike along the beautiful Pinkertons Run valley.
+Take the trail into the woods and follow it to a clearing in the utility corridor; follow the Red Trail down the hill and back into the forest.
+At times, the trail parallels a small stream that cascades over rocks, leading to a small pond.
+Go right for better views of the pond and continue the hike along the beautiful Pinkerton Run valley; filled with a variety of wildflowers in the spring.
 The trail winds its way back up to a utility corridor and into an open meadow.
 Follow the Red Trail to the left to Greer Road.
-Cross the road and follow the trail to Gilbert Love Shelter parking lot.
-The trail crosses the park entrance road and into Algonquin Shelter parking lot before dropping back into the woods.
-The Red Trail meets the Blue Trail and together they pass the Dek hockey rink and tennis courts before returning to the woods.
-The Red Trail crosses the Waterfall Trail/Green Trail.
+Cross the road and follow the trail to the Gilbert Love Shelter parking lot.
+The trail crosses the park entrance road and into the Algonquin Shelter parking lot before dropping back into the woods.
+The Red Trail meets the Blue Trail and together they pass the dek hockey rink and tennis courts before returning to the woods.
+The Red Trail then crosses the Waterfall Trail/Green Trail.
 (Follow the Green Trail through the valley and connect back to the Red Trail for a scenic detour.)
-The Blue Trail breaks away from Red at the Tomahawk Shelter parking lot as Red continues along the valley.
-Red joins Green for a short distance and then with Yellow before breaking away the final time and crossing the Panhandle Connector Trail.
+Before the Blue Trail breaks away from the Red Trail at the Tomahawk Shelter parking lot, you will travel through a beautiful section of White Pine forest and see some upland bogs off the trail on the left.
+The Red Trail continues along the valley where it joins the Green Trail for a short distance.
+The Red Trail then joins with the Yellow Trail before breaking away the final time and crossing the Panhandle Connector Trail.
 (Cut the hike short by taking the Panhandle Connector uphill back to the parking lot.)
-The Red Trail drops down into a small valley and then back up the hill before entering into the lower Pinkertons Run Valley.
-Pass a picturesque cascade on Pinkertons Run, to the first utility corridor.
-Head up the hill to the right and return to the parking lot.
+The Red Trail drops down into a small valley and then back up the hill before entering the lower Pinkerton Run Valley.
+Pass a picturesque cascade on Pinkerton Run and then shortly you will find yourself at the first utility corridor.
+To finish your hike, head up the hill to the right and return to the parking lot.

 White Oak Park